Have a fun, safe & enjoyable holiday with our guide to staying safe in the UK.

 During the summer months the UK comes alive with hundreds of music and art festivals.
 Glastonbury music festival and Notting Hill Carnival are the two largest festivals in the UK, but if you know where to look, you can find anything from druid festivals, cheese rolling, to hardcore dance festivals.
 The British love to party!

-The perception of UK beaches may be one of pebbles, stones and murky water, however there are some hauntingly beautiful and wonderfully isolated beaches to visit.
-We recommend trying several coastal walks, just don’t rely on the weather as it can be pretty grey and just a little bit wet.
+The perception of UK beaches may be one of pebbles, stones and murky water, however there are some beautiful beaches to visit.
+Get yourself to Newquay or Sandbacks and you'll feel like you'e in Sydney.

 Being refused entry to a country can have ramifications for your future travel, so it’s best to know before you go.

-If you are an Australian citizen and are visiting for less than 6 months as a tourist you do not need a visa.
+AU Citizen If you're an Australian citizen and are visiting for less than 6 months as a tourist you do not need a visa.

 of alcohol.